 I’m sure you’ve heard of the 8 month sleep regression?
-One of numerous sleep regressions that happen where the your baby, who was sleeping well, decides that closing his eyes as akin to torture and refuses to go to sleep.
+One of numerous sleep regressions that happen where your baby, who was sleeping well, decides that closing his eyes as akin to torture and refuses to go to sleep.
 What you may not have heard of, is the 8 year old sleep regression.
-This […]
+This is […]

 While my son had some separation anxiety when he was a toddler, for my daughter that separation anxiety has continued and it’s something that she still struggles with at 9.
 I’ve written before about how we cope with it but I wanted to expand further on how we deal with separation anxiety at night.
 As […]

 Separation anxiety is a normal phase for children to go through.
 Babies often experience it when they first realise they are separate people from their mothers.
 Toddlers may go through it, adding to the joys of the terrible twos.
 Preschoolers often experience it when they start spending extended periods of time away from their parents. […]

 Pocket money is one of those issues that all parents do differently.
 Personally, I’ve always been very torn about linking it with chores because I feel that chores should be done as part of family life rather than being rewarded.
 On the other hand, I want my children to understand that money has to be […]